EthanReed517/Marvel-Mods-Gimp-Scripts/Export Textures/By Asset Type/Character Select Portrait (CSP)/README.md

 1. Start with an image open in GIMP that you would like to export.
 See the "Compatibility" section above for details on the image type.
 2. In the toolbar, go to `Marvel Mods/Export Textures/By Asset Type` and choose the `Export Character Select Portrait (CSP)` plugin.
 3. You will be presented with the following options:
-	- **Alchemy Version**: Select the version of Alchemy being used.
-Select `Alchemy 2.5` if you're exporting portraits in 3ds Max 5 with the Alchemy 2.5 export plugin.
-Select `Alchemy 5` if you're creating CSPs with the [Alchemy 5 Texture Replacement Method](https://marvelmods.com/forum/index.php/topic,11009.0.html) (XML2 PSP only).
+	- **Alchemy Version**: Select which version of Alchemy you're using. `Alchemy 2.5` will export the textures to be set up in 3ds Max 5 with the Alchemy 2.5 plugin. `Alchemy 5` will export the textures to be set up in 3ds Max 10-12 with the Alchemy 5 plugin. `Alchemy 5 (Texture Replacement)` will export the textures in .tga format to use with the Alchemy 5 texture creation tools.
+Alchemy 5 assets will only work with XML2 PSP.
 	- **Export a CSP for XML1?**: Select if you want to export a CSP for XML1.
 	- **Export a CSP for XML2?**: Select if you want to export a CSP for XML2.
 4. If the file is not set up properly, you will receive an error with explanations.
 Otherwise, it will move on.